Configuration

 default: <(optional) default value>

-However custom parameters can be defined to use an arbitrary direction vector and an arbitary offset or rotation.
+However custom parameters can be defined to use an arbitrary direction vector and an arbitrary offset or rotation.

 interfaces: